 Q. Will drone specs change?

 A. Changes to specs are generally made in between seasons during our many manual revisions as we test missions and review safety.
 We provide Team Email Updates along with Tech Meets to insure team information is shared quickly should any issue arise during the build season that affects a spec.
+We will do our best to provide clarification as soon as an issue is identified.
 Event staff could make on the spot modifications on Competition Day when safety is an issue or team participation is in jeopardy.
 Any last minute allowance for a single team is considered in Judging.
 We want everyone who shows up at our event to participate.
 We do our best to insure that any allowance does not interfere with fair play for everyone else.
 Awards are based on following the rules, including specs.

 Q. Do we want registered teams to participate, even if they are not ready?